treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

    created  views/mailer/mail.erb
 ```

-The class of InformationMailer is created in the controller directory, and a template with the name *mail.erb* is created in the views directory.
+The class of InformationMailer is created in the controller directory, and the template with the name *mail.erb* is created in the views directory.

-Next, open the *mail.erb* that was created, and then save as the following content.
+Next, open the *mail.erb* that was previously created and then change its content to the following:

 ```
  Subject: Test Mail